 The doctor will do this systematically over the entire face.
-Small controlled burns will be produced by the chemicals, leaving behind beautiful fresh skin.
+Small controlled burns will be produced by the chemicals, leaving behind the beautiful fresh skin.
 Some people report a warm or hot sensation during the procedure.
 Deep peels may involve some stinging, and the doctor may prescribe pain medication.

 What Types of Acids Are Used?

 The types of chemicals used are usually selected by the doctor.
-The choice of acids depends greatly on the type of skin involved and the extent of damage.
+The choice of acids depends greatly on the type of skin involved and the extent of the damage.
 Some of the acids that can be used are glycolic acid, salicylic acid, lactic acid, trichloroacetic acid (TCA) and carbolic acid (phenol).
 The two most common types of acids used are Glycolic Acid and TCA.

 Glycolic Acid is actually the smallest alpha hydroxy acid, and it can be found naturally in some sugar crops.
-Most of the glycolic acid that is used in chemical peels is synthetically produced though.
+Most of the glycolic acid that is used in chemical peels are synthetically produced though.
 Licensed physicians use an incredibly high strength version of the acid.

 TCA is an acetic acid which can produce a moderate to deep peel depending on the strength used.
 It’s great for correcting pigment problems and removing superficial blemishes.
 Phenol is a deep peel that must be performed under cardiac monitoring in the operating room.
 Results can be dramatic for skin tightening and wrinkle reduction but may only be used in lighter skin complexions as they produce some hypopigmentation.

 Those undergoing TCA or phenol chemical peel should be pre-treated with topical Retin-A for 4-6 weeks prior to treatment.
-Let your physician know if you have any history of oral herpes outbreak or “cold sores” as the peel can reactivate the virus and suppression medication should be used before and after treatment.
+Let your physician know if you have any history of an oral herpes outbreak or “cold sores” as the peel can reactivate the virus and suppression medication should be used before and after treatment.

 Who Should Get a Chemical Peel?

 A chemical peel is a great choice for people for a number of different dermatological reasons.
 First, they are a great way to combat the aging process.
-They get rid of old wrinkly skin and replace it with effervescent new skin.
-They can also help eliminate or reduce sun damage, age spots, splotching, abnormal pigmentation, and acne scaring.
+They get rid of the old wrinkly skin and replace it with effervescent new skin.
+They can also help eliminate or reduce sun damage, age spots, splotching, abnormal pigmentation, and acne scarring.
 Patients who are interested in correcting sags, bulges and severe wrinkles should consider combining a chemical peel with another type of procedure.